Military TSP: How to Make the Most of Your TSP Plan

 Know TSP Plan Investing Preferences

 TSP plans have a limited number of investment options.
 You can’t invest in individual stocks or other publicly traded investments.
-As of 2022, TSP participants who pay additional fees can also invest in available mutual funds.
+However, as of 2022, TSP participants who pay additional fees can also invest in available mutual funds through the TSP Mutual Fund Window.

 Save a Percentage Instead of a Dollar Amount